friederbluemle/electrode-ota-server/README.md

 ## Development

-To run tests, make sure you have `localhost.walmart.com` mapped to 127.0.0.1 loopback.
+To run tests, make sure you have `localhost` mapped to 127.0.0.1 loopback.
 Make sure you have cassandra installed.
 Cassandra is required for testings.

 ```sh